UKSPF open call for high street events

 • appeal and attract a wide audience with the potential to increase usual footfall levels

-• be supported by local businesses (endorsed by at least three traders within the proposed event location area)
+• be supported by local businesses (endorsed by at least 3 traders within the proposed event location area)

-• take place for a minimum duration of 5 hours, during usual local business opening hours
+• take place for a minimum of 5 hours, during usual local business opening hours

 • not promote any political or religious agenda